blk35toanchv/SQL/README.md

 # SQL FMCG SALES PROJECT

-In this project, I used SQL server to deal with the sales data from a FMCG brand.
-The work involved advanced join, union, subquery, update, case-when, rank over to answer the following question:
+In this project, I worked with sales data from an FMCG brand using SQL Server.
+The task involved applying advanced techniques such as join, union, subquery, update, case-when, and rank over to address the following questions:
 - Use the newly created April and June sales table to find a list of customers who bought in April but did not buy in June and vice versa.

 - Compare each customer's purchase amount in April and June.